tswow/tswow-wiki-0.13/Introduction/4_CustomClass.md

 ```

 ## SkillLines
 Classes usually have some spell types associated with them, such as Fire for mages and Assassination for rogues.
 A SkillLine is **not** the same thing as a talent tree, and are instead used to classify and categorize spells.
-SkillLines are a fairly complex topic, but for this tutorial we will simply create two of them so that we can use them in the next tutorial about spells.
+SkillLines are a fairly complex topic, but just using them for class skills luckily doesn't require much more than just creating them.
+We will create two for our Necromancer so we can use them in the next tutorial about spells.

 Add the following to the bottom of your `Necromancer.ts` to create two SkillLines for the Necromancer class: